Azure/Azure-Sentinel/Parsers/ASimAuthentication/ARM/AuthenticationGeneric/README.md

-# Azure Sentinel ASIM Authentication Normalization Parser
+# Source Agnostic ASIM Authentication Normalization Parser

-This template deploys the ASIM Authentication schema parser for Azure Sentinel.
-The parser is a part of the Azure Sentinel Information Mode.
+This template deploys the Source Agnostic ASIM Authentication schema parser.
+The parser is a part of the Azure Sentinel Information Model.
 The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.

 For more information, see: